pluralsh/plural-artifacts/bootstrap/helm/bootstrap/README.md

 * external-dns
 * cert-manager
 * ingress-nginx
-* prometheus+loki
-* grafana

-For aws, we optionally install
+For aws, we optionally install:

 * cluster-autoscaler
 * aws-load-balancer-controller